OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/intro/00-intro.md

 * Writing Python scripts on the command line
 * Using Python to control external circuits with the Omega
 	* Programming from the ground-up
+	* Learning If statements, For loops, While Loops
+	* Writing our own functions
 	* Programming existing Python modules
 	* Object Oriented programming
 		* Using classes